skarlekar/smart-quora/README.md

 ![single node view](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-single-node-view.png)

 ### Digital Identity
 Blockchain uses Digital Identities to represent participants in the network.
+A identity is a digital certificate and private key.
 When using Hyperledger Fabric, Hyperledger Composer issues new identities by using the Hyperledger Fabric certificate authority (CA) to register new enrollment certificates.
-These identities are then used to sign transactions on behalf of the users.
+These identities are then used to sign transactions on behalf of the participants.

 ### Nodes
 The decentralized nature of a blockchain platform is what gives it the power to tolerate system failures, record transactions that cannot be altered retroactively without the alteration of subsequent blocks and the collusion of the network.
 Decentralization or peer-to-peer network requires multiple nodes to be added to the blockchain network.
 These nodes are the communication entities of the blockchain.
 There are three types of nodes in the Hyperledger Fabric blockchain: